 What students are talking about, how they talk and the purpose for the talk determines the degree to which talk supports learning.
-If teachers want students to be effective and successful when using talk in classroom activities, they need to guide and scaffold productive talk.
+If teachers want students to be effective and successful when using talk in classroom activities, they need to teach, guide and scaffold productive talk.

 In the following video clip, we go inside a Cycle 2 classroom, to see how Maureen Bowers helps her students gain a deeper understanding of texts through the use of talk.

 You can find the required contexts, or situations that call upon the Talk competency in the Elementary English Language Arts program and in the Progression of Learning document.

 In this section of the website you will find information and ideas for supporting effective classroom talk.

 Zwiers, J. & Crawford, M. (2011).
 Academic Conversations: Classroom Talk That Fosters Critical Thinking and Content Understandings.
 Portland, ME: Stenhouse Publishers.